UnterrainerInformatik/GameDevelopmentLinks/README.md

 ### C#
 * [Infiniminer](https://github.com/craftworkgames/infiniminer) (XNA) - A game Markus Persson regarded as inspiration when creating Minecraft.
 Only maintained for about a year, subsequently released under the MIT license.
 Craftworkgames exported it from google-code to GitHub.
 The original master-branch on GitHub is no longer maintained.
 * [DwarfCorp](https://github.com/Blecki/dwarfcorp) (XNA) - A procedurally generated 3d voxel-based colony-management game, similar to dwarf fortress.
-* [UltimaXNA](https://github.com/ZaneDubya/UltimaXNA) (XNA) - An Ultima-Online client using XNA.
-Unfinished, but probably still a valuable example.

 ### C++
 * [Apolune](https://github.com/LAGameStudio/apolune) - A game and game framework packed into one, released by Lost Astronaut Studios